0xProject/0x-nextjs-demo-app/README.md

 #### RFQ Integration on Swap API

-- The 0x Swap API makes it simple to easily integrate RFQ liquidity for the best pricing.
+The 0x Swap API makes it simple to easily integrate RFQ liquidity for the best pricing.
 This demo app is setup to enble RFQ liquidity by default becuase it requires a non-null takerAddress.
 For more implement details and the difference between indicative pricing and requesting a firm quote, check out [**How to Integrate RFQ Liquidity**](https://0x.org/docs/0x-swap-api/guides/accessing-rfq-liquidity/how-to-integrate-rfq-liquidity).

+#### Monetizing Your Swap Integration

+You have full flexibility on the affiliate fees you collect on your trades.
+This can be done by setting the `feeRecipient` and `buyTokenPercentageFee` parameters in a Swap API request.

+If you would like to display the fee to your end users separately, just display the amount returned by `grossBuyAmount` * `buyTokenPercentageFee`.

+Learn more about setting it up [here] (https://0x.org/docs/developer-resources/faqs-and-troubleshooting#monetizing-your-swap-integration).